-The Board shall elect the presidents of institutions at the April monthly meeting.
+The Board shall elect the presidents of institutions.
 Presidents shall not hold tenure at the institution but may hold, retain, or receive academic rank.
 They shall be elected each year for a term of one (1) year.
 The Chancellor shall notify them of their appointment, but such presidents shall not be entitled to a written employment contract.
-All such appointments will be made expressly subject to the Policies of the Board of Regents.
+All such appointments will be made expressly subject to the Policies of the Board of Regents (BoR Minutes, October 2013).

 Persons holding tenure in the USG who receive an initial presidential appointment shall be required to relinquish their tenure before assuming the office of the president.
 No person shall be awarded tenure while serving as president (BoR Minutes, 1991-92, p.
 34).

 A person accepting the position of acting president at a USG institution shall not be a candidate for president of that institution (BoR Minutes, Aug.
 2000, p.
 63).

 When a vacancy occurs in a presidency, the Chancellor shall consult with the chair to decide whether to conduct a national search.
 If a search is conducted, the chancellor in consultation with the chair may appoint an institutional search committee.
 The committee shall be composed of representatives of the faculty, alumni, foundation, students, and the community.
 Faculty shall compose the largest number of institutional members of the committee.
 Except as provided below, the chancellor shall name a faculty member as the chair of the institutional search committee.

 For searches at research institutions, the chair shall serve on the institutional committee and name six other regents to the institutional search committee, one of whom shall be the regent residing closest to the institution.
 In addition, for a research institution search, the board chair shall name a regent, from those appointed, as chair of the institutional committee.